Membership and Facility Policies

 Household Memberships are eligible to receive the discounted Member Rate for childcare & camps.

-Lost and found items are kept for one week from the date they are turned in.
-After this period, items are donated to local charities, and swimsuits are discarded.
 Please note that the YMCA is not responsible for lost, misplaced, or stolen items, and we cannot guarantee that missing belongings will be recovered or placed in Lost and Found.
 If you believe you have lost an item, please check with the Front Desk, and remember to secure your personal belongings at all times.

 When using the YMCA you must present your membership card.
 If your card has been lost, a new card can be purchased for a $5 fee.
 Or you may download the Frederick County Family YMCA app onto your smartphone, save your barcode in the app, and scan in using the app. the app can be downloaded here.